 Double-tap the track name in the audio player to access the Playback window.

-Information of the currently playing track is displayed, including title, file format, bit depth, sample rate, and whether the track is in stereo and mono.
+① Track Information Displays the name of the currently playing track, including file format, bit depth, sample rate, and stereo or mono.

-Displays the time and date that the track was recorded and the microphone that was used.
+③ File Information Displays the record date and time, and the microphone that was used.

 Tap Edit to access editing controls for each track.